Mutually unbiased bases: polynomial optimization and symmetry: Representative set for the action of Sk on [k]t

 \section{Representative set for the action of~\texorpdfstring{$S_k$}{Sk} on \texorpdfstring{$[k]^t$}{[k]t}}

 Here we give a representative set for the action of $S_k$ on homogeneous degree-$t$ polynomials in noncommutative variables $x_1,\ldots, x_k$.
 This serves as a first step towards the decomposition of the $S_d \wr S_k$-invariant SDPs mentioned above in two ways.
 First, one can obtain $S_k$-invariant relaxations of $\sdp(d,k,t)$ by only considering polynomials in the variables $x_{1,j}$ for $j\in [k]$.
-The representative set we describe here allows to symmetry reduce such SDPs.
+The representative set we describe here allows one to symmetry reduce such SDPs.
 These relaxations are sometimes sufficient to detect non-existence of MUBs, see \cref{sec: numerics}.
 Second, the construction of a representative set for the $S_d \wr S_k$-action on $([d] \times [k])^t$ builds on the representation theory of the symmetric group.
+The representative set we construct here applies more broadly to polynomial optimization problems in noncommutative variables $x_1,\ldots,x_k$ that are $S_k$-invariant.

 We first provide the necessary preliminaries about the representation theory of the symmetric group.
 For a more detailed overview we refer the reader to, e.g., Sagan~\cite{Sagan01} (whose notation we follow).
 In \cref{reprsetSk} we then construct a representative set for the action of $S_k$ on $[k]^t$.
+In \cref{sec: example 32} we conclude this preliminary section with an example that illustrates the representation theory in the language of polynomials: we show how to apply the theory to the case of homogeneous quadratic polynomials in three variables ($k=3$, $t=2$).